MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 These actions are [`ec2:RunInstances` with the `"ec2:AssociatePublicIpAddress` condition key set to `"true"`](https://github.com/ScaleSec/terraform_aws_scp/blob/521ac29d712a6ebb51feb6f11b56e6c40b61bada/security_controls_scp/modules/ec2/deny_public_ec2_ip.tf#L5-L29) and EIP-related IAM actions such as `ec2:AssociateAddress`.

-Then, the only problem is AWS services that treat the presence of an IGW as a 'welcome mat' to make something face the Internet; [Global Accelerator](https://majinbuuonsecurity.github.io/2023/10/28/preventing-accidental-internet-exposure-of-aws-resources-part-2-handling-all-services.html#global-accelerator) is an example.
+Then, the only problem is AWS services that treat the presence of an IGW as a 'welcome mat' to make something face the Internet; [Global Accelerator](https://aws.amazon.com/blogs/networking-and-content-delivery/accessing-private-application-load-balancers-and-instances-through-aws-global-accelerator/) is an example.
 These are not a big deal because, regardless, you have to deal with the ‘hundreds of AWS services’ problem holistically; many other services don’t require an IGW to make Internet-facing resources.

 I discuss addressing the risk of 'hundreds of AWS services' in the [next part](https://majinbuuonsecurity.github.io/2023/10/28/preventing-accidental-internet-exposure-of-aws-resources-part-2-handling-all-services.html) of the series.

-#### A Strategic Implication of VPC Sharing
+#### ENI Limitations Warning

+At large scale, you probably don't want to use Shared VPCs.

+There [are limits](https://aws.amazon.com/about-aws/whats-new/2022/10/amazon-virtual-private-cloud-vpc-now-supports-new-cloudwatch-metrics-measure-track-network-address-usage/) of 256,000 network addresses in a single VPC and 512,000 network addresses when peered within a region.
+As well as [HyperPlane ENI limits](https://aws.plainenglish.io/dealing-with-you-have-exceeded-the-maximum-limit-for-hyperplane-enis-for-your-account-223147e7ab64).

+#### Organization Migration Implications

 In the [Shareable AWS Resources](https://docs.aws.amazon.com/ram/latest/userguide/shareable.html#shareable-vpc) page of the AWS RAM documentation, `ec2:Subnet` is one of 7 resource types marked as